Purdue-CS193/homework-0-jasonsong67/index.md

 ## Welcome to GitHub Pages

+# Jason Song's First CS193 Homework

+-No Exams in CS 193!
+-Extra 1 credit course so I can feel better about my otherwise 2 course semester load

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.